-PARODY-LYRICS, based on classical poetry (limericks)a continuation of Post #127 and Post #129.
+PARODY-LYRICS, based on classical poetry (limericks), a continuation of earlier posts.

 ORIGINAL SONG: "Simple Twist of Fate" Bob Dylan 1975; covers by Diana Krall and Sean Costello are recommended.